 Since Christmas is the biggest entertaining season of the year, as my Christmas in July Day 4 project, I want to share this hot chocolate bar with you.
 It’s one of my favorite holiday creations.
 This is a perfect way to kick off the holiday or winter season with this entertaining idea.

 If you love a party that is easy, can be put together in a jiffy, and requires little planning, this one is for you.If you want a casual, festive reason to invite friends over, then a hot chocolate bar is a great party idea.
 Both kids and grown-ups can enjoy gathering to make their own personal versions of hot cocoa.

 Whether you have in mind a neighbor party, an after~caroling warmup or a let’s welcome in the Christmas season, let me share with you how to set up a hot chocolate bar for friends and family.

-How to Set Up a Sweet Holiday Hot Chocolate Bar
+How to Set Up a Hot Chocolate Bar for the Holidays